While migrating your database may seem like a time-consuming process, it is in fact a prime opportunity to revolutionize your data strategy.

 When there is no one within your organization that can answer questions like "Has this table within a particular database been cleansed?" or "Are these variables in the correct format?" it can be difficult to proceed with both day-to-day operations and making substantive improvements.

 Data Migration Issues & Inability to Attain ROI

 Now, more than ever, businesses must ensure that they are attaining their investments in a data-driven strategy, but having data that does not answer business questions erodes these investments.

 According to a report from McKinsey & Company, only 16% of respondents report successful digital transformations at their organization.
 Traditional industries like pharmaceuticals, for example, have success rates are even lower: between 4 and 11%.

-In 2022, it is critical that companies move beyond merely extracting insights from the data generated within their own organizations.
+In 2023, it is critical that companies move beyond merely extracting insights from the data generated within their own organizations.
 A key differentiator can come from collaborating with partners and suppliers.
-Sharing information can also lead to new products, services, and experiences -- and in 2022, we’re going to see companies tackle new initiatives they couldn’t otherwise build by themselves.
+Sharing information can also lead to new products, services, and experiences.

 A problem and solution no one saw coming: Ransomware may be another reason to think about your 'current' data transformation, but the benefits extend far beyond that.
 Data security will continue to be critical across the globe as long as hackers can profit from it.

 This stuff is complex.
 But that's why Zuar was founded.
 We work with organizations of all sizes to help them migrate and get set up with data strategies that utilize up-to-date yet proven technologies.

 - Get the most out of your data without hiring an entire team to make it happen.
 Learn about Zuar's data services for migration, integrations, pipelines, infrastructure, and models.